WUSTL-Biol4220/home/labs/lab_11.md

 ### Scratch

-Each user also has a scratch directory (e.g. `/scratch1/fs1/michael.landis`) which does not have strict size limits, but files are deleted sporadically by RIS administrators and policies.
+On most clusters, each user also has a scratch directory (e.g. `/scratch1/fs1/michael.landis`) which does not have strict size limits, but files are deleted sporadically by RIS administrators and policies.
 This is typically where you would write output for programs.
-Important output would be copied to permanent storage before it is automatically deleted by RIS.
+Important output would be copied to permanent storage before it is automatically deleted by RIS. *Note: most students will not have access to a scratch space unless they belong to the storage group associated with a research lab.*

 ```console
 [michael.landis@compute1-client-1 ~]$ cd /scratch1/fs1/michael.landis